joel-becker/SWB_plots/README.md

 # SWB_plots
-Plotting functions for many-layered plots (for a subjective well-being paper).
+This repo contains plotting functions for many-layered plots.

+(The immediate purpose of these plots was use in a behavioural economics paper, but they are flexible enough to be useful more broadly.)

 ## Purpose of functions
 Professors Heffetz and Benjamin wanted the following 'non-trivial features':